indestructible-type/Bodoni/README.md

 <b>2.3</b>
 Redrawing of italics<br>
 <b>2.4</b>
 Mastering and engineering of sources for Google Fonts.
-(!)
-Recalibration of the axes mapping = instances may appear a bit different.
+Recalibration of the axes mapping.

 Web Use
 -------